anilsblog/mypersonalblog/content/blog/reason-for-unhappiness/index.md

 2. Traffic on the Road - Outraged by Slow Traffic
 3. Bad food at Restaurant - Outraged by Bad Food

-Once we find something we don't like our immediate reaction would be, post it to social media without even blinking.
+Once we find something we don't like, our immediate reaction is to post it to social media without even blinking.
 So that a lot more people will follow or see your post and become more outraged and then the same cycle repeats all over again.